shivag2503/icos_project1/README.md

 ACKNOWLEDGEMENT:
-Thank to our mentors.
+Thank to our mentors Mr. Sandeep Upadhya.
-Thank to IBM for providing this project.
+Thank to IBM for providing this project and having such a nice experience.

 Link to Our Project OEP:
 https://github.com/shivag2503/icos_project1/tree/master